Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 • Marketing: Create and communicate value.
 Content-rich and channel-focused, create value through inspiration and education.

-• Agile: Evidence-based, content marketing with customer collaboration and a dynamic responsiveness to changing market conditions.
-This isn’t just about moving fast, it’s about adopting and working with agility.
+• Agile: Evidence-based content marketing with customer collaboration and a dynamic responsiveness to changing market conditions.
+This isn’t just about moving quickly; it’s about adapting and being agile.

-• Resourceful: It’s unlikely you’ll always have enough money or people to execute every opportunity (or a problem).
-Cultivating a genuine curiosity, an openness to new networks, and the willingness to navigate uncharted waters will help in accomplishing what’s most important.
+• Resourceful: You won’t always have enough money or people to execute every opportunity (or solve every problem).
+Cultivating genuine curiosity, an openness to new networks, and the willingness to navigate uncharted waters will help accomplish what’s most important.

-• Technical: A developer may not consider your skills technical, but your peer network comes to you for technical stuff because you can explain it.
+• Technical: A developer may not consider your skills technical, but your peer network comes to you with technical issues because you can explain them.
 Understanding and appreciating the intricacies and connectivity within the technology stack is critical.
 You also need in-depth application configuration knowledge.

-• Entrepreneurial: Have ownership like the company is yours.
+• Entrepreneurial: Take ownership like the company is yours.
 Develop passion and pride in making sure things run properly.
-Ultimately, if this was your business, is this how you’d do it?
+Ultimately, if this was your business, is this how you’d operate it?

 • Culture: Cultural fit equates to better teamwork, collaboration, and rapport across various departments.
-If the culture is broken to begin with, fixing it needs to be one of your top priorities.
+If the culture is broken to begin with, fixing it needs to be a top priority.

 • Hero: Make someone else a hero.
 This role is the magic behind the scenes.
 Leveraging various marketing technologies to power the initiatives of others will make everyone’s life more enjoyable.

-Adopt this framework and you have a foundation to find the right marketing technologists to build out your team.
-Then you can start to reap the benefits of your martech technology stack.
+Adopt this framework and you have the foundation for building a team that has the right marketing technologists.
+Then you can start to reap the benefits of your martech stack.

 Here are some of the most important parts of the M.A.R.T.E.C.H framework that define the characteristics you need in your leadership and team.